joedougherty/nes_bag/README.md

 # NES Controller Cycling Backpack #
 ## Be well-lit on the streets at night and yet oh so fashionable ##

-Inspired by [Adafruit's Flora Brakelight Backpack:] (http://learn.adafruit.com/flora-brakelight-backpack/overview)
+Inspired by [Adafruit's Flora Brakelight Backpack]. (http://learn.adafruit.com/flora-brakelight-backpack/overview)

 Current modes include:
   * All lights on